id-studiolab/Connected-Interaction-Kit/docs/tutorials/assembling-custom-components/index.md

-# Tutorial 5: Assembling Custom Components
+# Tutorial 5 - Assembling Custom Components

 ![Cover image showing an ItsyBitsy Expander alongside five assembled custom components](assets/tutorial4-cover.jpg)

-In addition to the ready-made Grove components, the Connected Interaction Kit provides a number of custom components for you to assemble yourself.
-Here you can find resources on how to solder, as well as detailed assembly instructions for each component.
+In addition to ready-made Grove components, the Connected Interaction Kit provides several custom components for you to assemble yourself.
+Here you can find resources on how to solder and detailed assembly instructions for each component.

 ## Prepare